pactflow/katacoda-workshops/pactflow-getting-started-java/step7.md

 1. Try changing the provider code in a backwards incompatible way, what happens?

-        ```
-        // First try commenting out the 'name' key in the Product constructor, then run:
+    - First try commenting out the 'name' key in the Product constructor, then run: `./gradlew clean test`{{execute}}
-        ./gradlew clean test
-        ```
-        This should fail!
+    - This should fail!

 2. Try changing the provider code in a way that won't break existing consumers, but in a traditional "backwards incompatible" way, what happens?

-        ```
-        // Try commenting out the 'version' key in the Product constructor, then run:
+    - Try commenting out the 'version' key in the Product constructor, then run:
-        ./gradlew clean test
+      `./gradlew clean test`{{execute}}
-        ```
-        This should _not_ fail - no consumers need this field!
+    - This should _not_ fail - no consumers need this field!

 ## The bigger picture